North Star Reach is Proud to be a Member of SeriousFun Children’s Network.

 “Our extraordinary collaboration with SeriousFun Children’s Network, which began nearly ten years ago, has been integral in our efforts to build a unique camp that offers life-changing camp experiences to children with serious health challenges,” said Doug Armstrong, CEO & Founder of North Star Reach, following the announcement.
 “Now, after celebrating our first magical summer season and becoming a full member camp, we’re excited to continue enriching the lives of even more kids and families in the Great Lakes Region and carrying on the legacy of the Network’s beloved founder, Paul Newman.”

 Founded by Paul Newman, SeriousFun Children’s Network is a growing global community of independently managed and financed camps and programs creating opportunities for children with serious illnesses and their families to reach beyond illness and discover joy, confidence and a new world of possibilities, always free of charge.
 The name “SeriousFun” captures Paul Newman’s belief in the power of taking fun seriously for children with serious illness and their families, and was an expression that he liked and used.
 The name reflects both the “serious” components of impact and outcomes and the “fun” experience provided by camp.

 Since the first camp was founded in 1988, camps and programs have served more than 440,000 children and families from over 50 countries and on five continents.
 Camps and programs serve more than 58,000 children and families dealing with serious illness each year.
 SeriousFun Camps serve children living with more than 50 different types of medical conditions, including cancer, HIV, blood disorders, heart diseases and severe asthma.
 Through intentional programming delivered at camp and through outreach programs, children are helped to reach beyond the barriers of their conditions to build connections and foster resilience.

-To learn more about SeriousFun, visit: www.seriousfunnetwork.org.
+To learn more about SeriousFun, watch the video below and be sure to visit www.seriousfunnetwork.org.